Russian wheat aphid: Pest

 Russian wheat aphids are one of the most significant pests on wheat in the world.
 It was first identified as a pest in Crimea in 1901.
-And the origin of D. noxia can be traced back to Eurasia when it was a pest on cereals.
-Aside from direct damages to crops, they are also vectors for barley yellow dwarf, barley mosaic and sugarcane mosaic viruses.
+The origin of D. noxia can be traced back to Eurasia where it is a pest on cereals.
+Aside from direct damage to crops, they are also vectors for barley yellow dwarf, barley mosaic and sugarcane mosaic viruses.

 After its detection in the US in 1986, the Russian wheat aphid quickly became a major pest of wheat and barley.
-The researches that found D. noxia resistant strains of wheat were in 1996 but genotypes of aphids that were able to overcome these resistance strains began to appear in 2003.
+Researchers established D. noxia–resistant strains of wheat by 1996, but genotypes of aphids that were able to overcome these resistance strains began to appear in 2003.

 D. noxia feeds on the host plant through the phloem.
-The result of being a host of an aphid are damages through nutrient drainage which develops into symptoms such as chlorosis, necrosis, wilting, stunting and other growth impairment.
-The aphid further increases the nutritional drainage of the host plant through eliciting an increase in essential amino acid in the phloem sap by triggering a breakdown of proteins in the host plant.
+The result of being parasitized by aphids is damage through nutrient drainage, which develops into symptoms such as chlorosis, necrosis, wilting, stunting and other signs of growth impairment.
+The aphid further increases nutritional drainage of the host plant by augmenting essential amino acid content in the phloem sap by triggering a breakdown of proteins in the host plant.

-Effect of Aphid infestation
+Effect of aphid infestation

-D. noxia has a variety of effects on the host plant and the subsequent product for which the plant is used.
-The host plants response to an aphid infestation is a loss of turgor and reduced growth due to water imbalances as the aphid feed on phloem.
+D. noxia has a variety of effects on the host plant and the subsequent products for which the plant is used.
+The host plant's response to an aphid infestation is a loss of turgor and reduced growth due to water imbalances as the aphid feed on phloem.
 The aphid also causes reduction in biomass of the whole plant.
 However, once the aphid is removed the plant quickly recovers absolute growth rate and has increased relative growth.
-As a result of previous infestation, the recovering plants are more efficient in carbon assimilation that results in increased relative growth rates and compensates for the leaf damages during aphid infestation.
+As a result of previous infestation, the recovering plants are more efficient in carbon assimilation, resulting in increased relative growth rates and compensating for the leaf damage during aphid infestation.

 Aphid infestation on wheat also affects the flour that is made from infested wheat plants.
 Aphid feeding in wheat results in qualitative and quantitative losses in flour yield.
-Flour derived from aphid infested wheat has a significant negative effect on the gliadin/glutenin ratio which reduces the bread making quality of aphid infested wheat plant flour.
-However, although it does reduce the quality of flour for bread-making, it is still within acceptable ranges to be usable.
+Flour derived from aphid infested wheat has a significantly reduced gliadin to glutenin ratio which reduces the bread-making quality of aphid-infested wheat plant flour.
+However, although parasitization does reduce the quality of flour for bread-making, the mixing time may still be within acceptable ranges to be usable.

 Cold resistance

 As D. noxia became an invasive species in North America, it is notable that they possess enough endurance to cold temperatures to survive through winter.
 Aphid populations can overwinter through temperatures between 0 and 5 degrees Celsius.
 However, temperatures below 10 degrees Celsius will lead to catastrophic decrease in population.
-In addition to survivability in sub zero temperatures, the aphids are also capable of rapid cold hardiness (RCH) which allows an insect to develop protection against sudden sub freezing temperatures.
+In addition to survivability in sub-zero temperatures, the aphids are also capable of rapid cold hardiness (RCH) which allows an insect to develop protection against sudden sub-freezing temperatures.
 Moreover, aphids are capable of RCH without any cost to their reproductive capability.